nishalbharathi16-cmyk/nishalbharathi16-cmyk/Readme.md

 ## About

-I'm a **Computer Science and Business Systems (CSBS)** student at **Rajalakshmi Engineering College, Chennai**, with a focus on the intersection of business strategy, data analytics, and software engineering.
+I'm a **Computer Science and Business Systems (CSBS)** student at **Rajalakshmi Institute Of Technology, Chennai**, with a focus on the intersection of business strategy, data analytics, and software engineering.

 My work sits at the overlap of three disciplines: